 Living Well on a Real Estate Agent Income

-When you work in real estate as an agent, you often own your own business, or at least have much more autonomy than many people in other professions.
-You also have much more control of your income.
+When you work in real estate as an agent, you often own your own business or at least have much more autonomy than many people in other professions.
+You also have much more control over your income.

-If you work hard and make real estate your full time venture, you can live quite well.
-According to the U.S. Bureau of Labor Statistics, the average salary for a real estate agent in 2019 is $50,730 per year or $24.39 per hour, but many real estate professionals earn considerably more than this average, especially after years of building their reputation or working in a hot housing market.
+If you work hard and make real estate your full-time venture, you can live quite well.
+According to the U.S. Bureau of Labor Statistics, the average salary for a real estate agent in 2021 was $48,770 per year or $23.45 per hour, but many real estate professionals earn considerably more than this average, especially after years of building their reputation or working in a hot housing market.